adithyaov/adithyaov.github.io/posts/2019-11-10-alga-test-prof.md

 ```

 Please note that the text after `SCC` can be anything.
 I prefixed the text with
-`ANN` as it would be easier to filter it out.
+`Ann` as it would be easier to filter it out.

 Now compile the test suite (`test-alga`) with profiling enabled.
 We can set the
 `profiling-detail` to `None`.
 Once compiled run the test suite with `-p`
 enclosed within `RTS` options, like so: `./test-alga +RTS -p -RTS`.
 This should
 start running the test suite.
-Once it completes its execution, a file named
+After execution is finished, a file named
 `test-alga.prof` would be available in the same directory.
 This has all the
 profiling information.